-The full Pillar III disclosures, incorporating both qualitative and quantitative information, will be made on an annual basis from 2009.
-All disclosures will be made using the group's year end date of 31 December and will be published by 30 April.
-More frequent disclosures will be made if there is a material change in the nature of the group's risk profile during a year.
+Pillar III disclosures will be made on an annual basis using the group's year end date of 31 December.
+The disclosures will be published by 30 April each year.
+More frequent disclosures will be made if there is a material change in the nature of the group's risk profile during any particular year.